 In our experience, outstanding tickets in credit can be a major pain for organisations, with some organisations holding as much as 10% of their travel spend in credits.
 But they can be managed…

 As a Flintstone…all credits are stored in your TMCs system.
 When a traveller books a trip, it needs to be manually selected in the system.
 If it can’t be found or there’s an issue using it, the credit expires and the money is lost.

 As a Jetson… the trip is booked and a robot automatically uses an available credit to pay for it.
 It can even be set up to use credits for anyone in the same department or even within your organisation as a whole (depending on your specifications).
 When a credit is about to expire it is automatically sent for a refund, ensuring that at a minimum you get your taxes back.

 Want to learn more about these processes?

 Changing Your Tickets Online

-Imagine it’s the night before your flight and you have to make an immediate change.
+Imagine it’s the night before your flight and you have to make a change.
 Most online booking tools allow you to make changes online, but what’s going on in the background?
 You’d be surprised how much it can affect you…

-As a Jetson… You login to your online booking tool, check the availability, immediately actions the necessary changes and it’s sent for ticketing.
-Reducing the window prior to departure that changes can be made in to just 90 minutes!
+As a Jetson… you login to your online booking tool, check the availability, immediately action the necessary changes and it’s sent for ticketing.

 Paying the Right Fees